navyxliu/leetcode/Notes.md

   return -1;
 }
 ```
-Sometimes, we do need to include the midpoint in a search sub-space. eg. we want to search the 1st element that is greater or equal(>=) to the target in an integer arry.
+Sometimes, we do need to include the midpoint in a search sub-space. eg. we want to find the 1st element that is greater or equal(>=) than the target in a sorted integer array.
 We should go with Template-II.
-A mistep of template-I is that we end up with an inifinite loop for some data.
+template-I doesn't work here because it may end up with an infinite loop for some data. >= is refered as "upper_bound".

 ```cpp
 if (nums.size() == 0) {